dylnuge/dylnuge.com/content/post/new-web.md

 date = 2019-11-10
 +++

-The last two articles I wrote on Medium both got tens of thousands of views (according to Medium's stats).
-It felt great to go viral (by some standard), but I find myself frustrated with Medium's current model and the control I sacrifice over my content in order to write there.
-I'm done with Medium now.

 Blogs are kind of self-indulgent things.
 I want the posts I write to reach people and help people, but at the same time I'm definitely doing this for myself.
 I like writing, sharing content, and of course, there's a tinge of excitement to going viral.
 This is going to be one of those self-indulgent
-posts: there's probably dozens of "I'm quitting &lt;insert social media platform here&gt;" stories out there, and this is basically just another one (plus, I need _something_ to serve as a first post on this blog).
+posts: there's probably dozens of "I'm quitting &lt;insert social media platform here&gt;" stories out there, and this is basically just another one.
 Feel free to skip it.

 ## Goodbye, Medium

+The last two articles I wrote on Medium both got tens of thousands of views (according to Medium's stats).
+It felt great to go viral (by some standard), but I find myself frustrated with Medium's current model and the control I sacrifice over my content in order to write there.
+I'm done with Medium now.

 There are a lot of reasons I started writing on Medium.
 It was popular and trendy.
 I loved the design, and it let me focus on the content of my post